What is an RESP

 The sooner you start, the more you save.

-Heritage Education Funds is one of the leading Canadian providers of group Registered Education Saving Plans (RESPs) with 50 years in RESP experience.
-Heritage RESP representatives have been helping families save for their children’s post-secondary education since 1965.
-Currently, Heritage has over $2.59 billion in assets under management, empowering over 447,000 children with a post-secondary education, with $1.35 billion in payouts since inception, as of April 2015.
+Knowledge First Financial is one of the leading Canadian providers of group Registered Education Saving Plans (RESPs) with 50 years in RESP experience.
+RESP representatives have been helping families save for their children’s post-secondary education since 1965.

 Choose Your RESP